delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 ### `null`

 There is another last value for the object type, which is `null`.
-This value represents the **absence of an object,** and it normally has the following uses:
+This value represents the **absence of an object**, and it normally has the following uses:

 - In functions that query about an object, to indicate that the object has not been found.